 LJHS is a great school with dedicated students parents and teachers.
 Unfortunately I am finding increasingly that the new principal Dr. Podhorsky is driving the campus into the ground.
 He is creating a huge divide between teachers/students vs. his administration.
 Everyone on campus is pointing the finger at him and he is not being held accountable for the pattern of constant on-campus drama and chaos he has created in under a year.

 La Jolla High School is a public high school in San Diego.
 The principal of La Jolla High School is Dr. Charles Podhorsky and can be contacted at firstname.lastname@example.org.
-1,591 students go to La Jolla High School and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-6% of the La Jolla High School students are "limited in English proficiency."
-30% of the 1,591 students here get reduced lunch prices.
+1,591 students attend La Jolla High School and are mostly Asian; White, non-Hispanic; and Multiracial.
+5% of the La Jolla High School students are "limited in English proficiency."
+24% of the 1,591 students here get reduced lunch prices.
 The student to teacher ratio at La Jolla High School is 22:1.
-The Bishop's School is one of the nearest high schools.
+Bishop's School, The is one of the nearest high schools.